Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Date: 1600's

-Original Location: Originally in the Presence Chamber of Lambeth Palace, London, England.
+Original Location: Originally was in the Presence Chamber of Lambeth Palace, London, England.

-Present Location: Moved to a window in Lollard's Tower of Lambeth Palace, London, England.
+Present Location: Was moved to a window in Lollard's Tower of Lambeth Palace, London, England.
 It's unknown if it's still there.

 Size: unknown